meta-mdnoor-alam/get2016/QueueImplementor/ReadMe.md

 ###Assignment 2

-Program from starts from QueueImplementerApplication.java
+Program flow starts from QueueImplementerApplication.java

 **_Also used Enum option for switch cases._**